chelseah02/Car-Delight/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.
+The only feature I was unable to complete was the feature checking in Adding/Editing a new car to ensure there wouldn't be any invalid entries.

 ## License